EDUCBA Logo

 COALESCE(expression1,expression2,...);

 The coalesce function accepts the number of expressions which can be columns or values in the table or other expressions.
-It returns the first Non-Null value in the supplied comma-separated list as a parameter.
-But, we have to be careful while using it because if all the values and expressions evaluate to NULL, then the returned value is always NULL.
+It returns the first non-null value in the supplied comma-separated list as a parameter.
+But we must exercise caution when using it because if all the values and expressions are evaluated to NULL, the returned value will always be NULL.

 Let us consider some examples:

-Firstly, we will make a list of values that will contain NULL as well as other valued elements.
+Firstly, we will make a list of values that will contain NULL and other valued elements.

 Code: